homebrew-hackers-club/vercel-college/courses/seo/chapter-08.md

 ```

 As you can see in the example, we are using next/head which is a built-in component for appending elements to the head of a page.
 To avoid duplicate tags in your head you can use the key property, which will make sure the tag is only rendered once.

-### You've Completed Chapter 8

-Next Up

-9: What are Canonical Tags?

-Was this helpful?